Unfortunately, this group has been temporarily suspended.

 Welcome to the Portsmouth Group page.
 This friendly and welcoming group meets monthly, except August and December, in ‘The Links’, Cosham Baptist Church, Havant Road, Cosham, Portsmouth.
 Doors open at 7:00pm for a 7:30pm start on the second Monday of the month.

 Our members come from all over the Portsmouth area and we are always pleased to welcome visitors and new members.
-Parking at the church, on the roads opposite, in the car park next to the church (50p an hour at all times), or 50 yards down the road behind the Red Lion pub (free after 6pm).
+Parking is available at the church, on the roads opposite, in the car park next to the church (50p an hour at all times), or 50 yards down the road behind the Red Lion pub (free after 6pm).
 On arrival at the church, go through the main entrance and ‘The Links’ is the meeting room on the left.

 Why Join Portsmouth Group?